Two-dimensional models of type theory: Categorical models for : structural aspects

 in $\Con_\Ss$ and $2$-cell $\alpha \colon f \Rightarrow g$, we can find a $1$-cell $k \colon \Gamma.A \to \Delta.B$ and a \mbox{$2$-cell} $\beta \colon k \Rightarrow g.h$ satisfying $\pi_B k = f \pi_A$ and $\pi_B \beta = \alpha \pi_A$.
 This follows using the canonical isofibration structure of $\pi_B$.
 Finally, for clause (iv), we must show that each \mbox{$(\thg) \cdot f \colon \Typ_\Ss(y, z) \to \Typ_\Ss(x, z)$} preserves cartesian liftings of $2$-cells.
 As every $2$-cell of $\Typ_\Ss$ is invertible, and hence cartesian, this is automatic. \end{proof}

 We end this section by considering the pullback stability of the canonical isofibration structures of Proposition~\ref{normalisofibration}.
 To this end, consider a square like~\eqref{2pullbacksquare}.
 Both vertical arrows $\pi_B$ and $\pi_{\sb f B}$ have their canonical isofibration structures; but we also have a second isofibration structure on $\pi_{\sb f B}$, obtained by pulling back the canonical structure of $\pi_B$ along $f$.
 A careful examination of the proof of Proposition~\ref{normalisofibration} reveals that \emph{these two structures on $\pi_{\sb f B}$ need not coincide}.
 In other words, the canonical isofibration structures of Proposition~\ref{normalisofibration} are not necessarily stable by pullbacks.
+At first glance, this may appear surprising, since stability by pullbacks tends to be an automatic consequence of stability under substitution.
+However, a more careful analysis shows that in this case, stability under substitution corresponds to a more restricted form of pullback stability, which we now describe.